awslabs/mountpoint-s3-csi-driver/dev/README.md

 As of `v2.0.0`, the CSI Driver only implements [node](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/v2.0.0/pkg/driver/node/node.go) and [identity](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/v2.0.0/pkg/driver/identity.go) services.

-For node service, the most important RPC calls the CSI Driver implement are `NodePublishVolume` and `NodeUnpublishVolume`.
-They are called by kubelet whenever a Pod uses a volume provided by the CSI Driver, and the calls are basically performs mounting and unmounting an S3 volume to a pod respectively.
+For node service, the most important RPC calls the CSI Driver implements are `NodePublishVolume` and `NodeUnpublishVolume`.
+They are called by kubelet whenever a Pod uses a volume provided by the CSI Driver, and the calls basically perform mounting and unmounting of an S3 volume to a pod, respectively.

 #### `NodePublishVolume`

 In this RPC call, the CSI Driver receives details of the volume and a target path to mount the filesystem.

 Most importantly, the CSI Driver receives `mountOptions` and `volumeAttributes` of the PV.
-These are free-form fields that the CSI Driver free to interpret or design.
+These are free-form fields that the CSI Driver is free to interpret or design.
 The CSI Driver passes `mountOptions` to Mountpoint process as-is mostly, and uses information from `volumeAttributes` to decide on credentials, cache configuration etc., and at the ends converts them to more Mountpoint options.
 See [`volumecontext` Go package](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/v2.0.0/pkg/driver/node/volumecontext/volume_context.go) for set of configuration the CSI Driver accepts in `volumeAttributes`.

 ```yaml
 apiVersion: v1